Skip to content

 Book Examples

-Omniscient point of view is when a godlike narrator is all-knowing in regard to every character’s thoughts, feelings, and experiences.
+Omniscient point of view is when a godlike narrator is all-knowing in regard to every character’s thoughts, feelings, and experiences all the time.
 This narrator may even know things the characters do not know.
 Omniscient POV is typically expressed in a consistent voice, almost as if the narrator is a character themselves.
 Using this perspective can be a powerful tool if executed correctly, but can also lead to confusion if mishandled.

 Possible Pairing: First-, Second, or Third-Person